SPAY AND NEUTER

 This link will take you to the PETFIX flier:

 Some clinics may have an extensive wait list.
 While the Humane Society of Southern Arizona requires mandatory vaccines at an additional cost ($23), they sometimes accommodate more animals than the limit and can get animals in more quickly especially if they are in heat or pregnant.
 Guadalupe does not maintain a waiting list, but rather takes appointments on a first come, first serve basis at the beginning of each month until they run out of vouchers (usually in under 10 business days).

-A non-profit No Kill shelter with funding to offer low cost spay/neuter for the following areas: Green Valley, Amado, Arrivaca, Sahuarita, ‘dogpatch’ and South Tucson.
-Co-pays of $20 for dogs and $10 for cats and no cost for those on public assistance.
-Surgeries are performed by two clinics in the area, For more information call Nancy at (520) 399-2325
+A non-profit No Kill shelter with funding to offer low cost or free spay/neuter for the following areas: Green Valley, Amado, Arivaca, Vail, Corono de Tucson, ‘dogpatch’ and South Tucson.
+Surgeries are performed by two clinics in the area, For more information call James at (520) 625-3785

 Spay and Neuter Solutions

 A non-profit organization that helps defray the cost of spay/neuter for cats and dogs.
 There are no restrictions based on geographic location or number of animals per household, however, they have finite resources and funding can vary depending on specific grants they receive.
 Arrangements are made on a case by case basis with owners typically contributing a co-pay.

 Applications for assistance can be found under the menu item “Services-Apply for Help” on their website at: http://www.spayandneutersolutions.org .
 Submitting online applications gets the fastest response.